mzgs/fastcrud/README.md

       'password' => 'db_password',
   ]);
   ```
+  - If `Crud::init([...])` has already been called, `DatabaseEditor::init()` can be invoked without arguments to reuse the existing DB config/connection.
+  - Passing a config to `DatabaseEditor::init([...])` overrides the previously set config and resets the cached PDO connection.

 ##### Rendering
 - **`DatabaseEditor::render(bool $showHeader = true): string`** – Generate and return the complete database editor HTML interface.
 Pass `false` to omit the hero header block.